nguy2819/REST-API-practice-NinjaDB-MONGODB/README.md

 ## HTTP Status Codes:
 - Ex: 200 means OK; 404 means Resource Not Found; 500 means server error

+## Schemas
+- Define the structure of our data objects
+- For example: string or number or boolean. {name: String, rank: String, availability: Boolean}

+## Models
+- Represent collections in MongoDB
+- Ex: User Model to represent a collection of Users/ Ninja Model to represent a collection of Ninjas

 * REST-API TUTORIAL from [The Net Ninja](https://www.youtube.com/watch?v=BRdcRFvuqsE&list=PL4cUxeGkcC9jBcybHMTIia56aV21o2cZ8)